igordot/clustermole/README.md

 It includes three primary features:

 * a meta-database of human and mouse markers for thousands of cell types
-* cell type prediction based on marker genes
+* cell type prediction based on a set of marker genes
-* cell type prediction based on the full expression matrix
+* cell type prediction based on a table of expression values

 Check the [documentation website](https://igordot.github.io/clustermole/) for more information.